antoine186/Decision-Tree-Mini-Tool/README.md

 This is a function implementing a classification decision tree learning method to the training data.

-(Note) This function requires Python 3.6 or higher.
-This tool is released with the required dependencies found in the venv folder.
+(Note) This function requires Python 3.6.

 ## How to Use
 ### Exhaustive Feature Pairing